When you visit one of our business members, be sure to tell them you appreciate their support for the Pacific Grove Library.

 Pacific Grove Hardware, on the corner of Laurel and Forest Avenue, is noteworthy for its selection per square foot of space.
 As hardware stores go, this one must be on the smaller size.
 But don’t be fooled.
 If you need it, Pacific Grove Hardware is likely to have it – and its staff will help you find it.

 Located in the Sunset Business District, Hayward Lumber is the go-to place for building projects large and small.
-The helpful staff will guide you to the right selection from the business's extensive inventory.
+The helpful staff will guide you to the right selection from an extensive inventory.
+The business offers a window and door design center, as well as innovative building solutions designed to save time and money.
+It prides itself on assisting environmentally conscious builders in picking the best materials and building systems.

 Visit Hayward Lumber online